 - HHS-PCS distributes letters to all subrecipients and recipients prompting the entity to complete the online SAD Form that will confirm if a single audit is required, and submit financial records.

-- DFPS COS distributes a semi-annual notification to all DFPS subrecipients and recipients informing entities of how to request expenditure information from Accounting.
+- DFPS Contract Oversight and Support (COS) distributes a semi-annual notification to all DFPS subrecipients and recipients informing entities of how to request expenditure information from Accounting.

 - HHS-PCS distributes letters of delinquency to all subrecipients and recipients who fail to complete the online SAD Form, submit financial records, and submit the Single Audit.

 Post Single Audit Completion